-Increased risk of lactic acidosis with topiramate, other carbonic anhydrase inhibitors (eg, zonisamide, acetazolamide, dichlorphenamide); monitor.
+Increased risk of lactic acidosis with carbonic anhydrase inhibitors (eg, topiramate, zonisamide, acetazolamide, dichlorphenamide); monitor.
 Concomitant cationic drugs that interfere with renal tubular transport systems (eg, ranolazine, vandetanib, dolutegravir, cimetidine) may increase metformin levels; monitor.
 Avoid excessive alcohol intake (potentiates effects of metformin on lactate).
 Diuretics, steroids, phenothiazines, thyroid products, estrogens, oral contraceptives, phenytoin, sympathomimetics, calcium channel blockers, isoniazid, nicotinic acid, others may cause hyperglycemia.
 May need lower dose of concomitant sulfonylurea or insulin to reduce risk of hypoglycemia. β-blockers may mask hypoglycemia.
-Monitor digoxin.

 Diarrhea, URTI, headache, nasopharyngitis, hypoglycemia; pancreatitis, hypersensitivity reactions, severe and disabling arthralgia; rare: lactic acidosis (may be fatal).